-90 Id. at 5, 15, 17.
+&lt;sup>90 Id. at 5, 15, 17.

-91 State of Iowa, et al v.
+&lt;sup>91 State of Iowa, et al v.
 SEC, No. 24-1522 (8th Cir.
 Mar.
 12, 2024).

-94 Exchange Act Release No. 99908, supra note 51.
+$^{94}$ Exchange Act Release No. 99908, supra note 51.

-Doctrine point that if Congress wanted the SEC to regulate such matters Congress would have made as much clear.
-98 The Major Questions Doctrine is a rule established by the United States Supreme Court that requires executive agencies to have clear and express authorization to act when promulgating rules on matters of national significance.
-99 In other words, agencies may not rely, in such matters, on broad or general authority.
-100Liberty further stated that the Major Questions Doctrine may render the Rule invalid because the Final Climate Rule is an extraordinary exercise of regulatory power over an economically and politically significant policy issue.
-101 In response, the SEC filed a brief on August 6, 2024, in which it maintained the same position as stated in the Rule: Congress granted the Commission the power to request not only the enumerated information but also such information that the Commission determines to be "necessary and appropriate".
-102
+environmental matters.
+In explaining its Major Questions Doctrine argument, Liberty stated that the SEC relied on an old statute to assert its highly consequential power to regulate environmental issues.
+Liberty then added to its Major Questions Doctrine point that if Congress wanted the SEC to regulate such matters Congress would have made as much clear.
+The Major Questions Doctrine is a rule established by the United States Supreme Court that requires executive agencies to have clear and express authorization to act when promulgating rules on matters of national significance.
+In other words, agencies may not rely, in such matters, on broad or general authority.Liberty further stated that the Major Questions Doctrine may render the Rule invalid because the Final Climate Rule is an extraordinary exercise of regulatory power over an economically and politically significant policy issue.
+In response, the SEC filed a brief on August 6, 2024, in which it maintained the same position as stated in the Rule: Congress granted the Commission the power to request not only the enumerated information but also such information that the Commission determines to be "necessary and appropriate".

-Liberty acknowledged the argument that Congress has in the past given the Commission the express authority to require disclosures for information deemed non-traditional like executive pay, conflicts, minerals, and extraction of oil and natural gas.
-103 However, Liberty argued that Congress has not done anything similar for climate disclosures, but rather, for example, has provided the Environmental Protection Agency with clear and detailed disclosure powers in the area of GHG.
-104 The SEC's position on this, much like the other issue, is that the information required is described in the statutory language as necessary and appropriate.
-105 That is, the SEC has the authority to promulgate rules that are necessary and appropriate to protect investors and as such this Rule is in line with the statutory authority;
+Liberty acknowledged the argument that Congress has in the past given the Commission the express authority to require disclosures for information deemed nontraditional like executive pay, conflicts, minerals, and extraction of oil and natural gas.
+However, Liberty argued that Congress has not done anything similar for climate disclosures, but rather, for example, has provided the Environmental Protection Agency with clear and detailed disclosure powers in the area of GHG.
+The SEC's position on this, much like the other issue, is that the information required https://crsreports.congress.gov/product/pdf/IF/IF12077.